 Hospice Can Improve Quality of Life

 Hospice care is often mistaken for care in the last days or hours of life.
 The truth is that hospice care may be available much earlier than you think!
-Hospice of the Northwest often cares for patients for many weeks or months; including symptom management, integrative therapies, help with personal care, assistance coordinating resources, volunteer support, and more.
+Hospice of the Northwest often cares for patients for many weeks or months; including symptom management, integrative services, help with personal care, assistance coordinating resources, volunteer support, and more.

 When patients and their circles of support begin Hospice of the Northwest services, they are initially approved for three months of hospice services.
 This means each patient and their loved ones can work with a dedicated care team to create a personalized plan of care focused on their specific needs and goals for at least three months.
 This personalized care, and hospice support services, can improve the patient’s quality of life, often bringing comfort and relief to families and loved ones.